Understanding Colon Cancer: Symptoms, Risk Factors, and Early Detection

 By Hadley Ingram

-Colon cancer, also referred to as colorectal cancer, is a significant health concern globally, affecting millions of people each year.
+Colon cancer, also referred to as colorectal cancer, is a significant health concern globally.
 This form of cancer develops in the colon or rectum, key parts of the digestive system.
 While advances in medical science have improved outcomes, awareness remains the cornerstone of prevention.
 Understanding its symptoms, risk factors, and the importance of early detection can empower individuals to take proactive steps toward better health.

 What Is Colon Cancer?